Last modified: 2020-07-07 | Approximate reading time 4 mins

 If you’ve done a bit of research and looked into the best option for your backyard, you likely know that pools and spas come in all different shapes and sizes, and thus, require different types of electrical equipment to correctly maintain the quality of water.

 In most cities and municipalities, electrical equipment must be installed by a licensed electrician.
-Rules surrounding this will be province, or even city-specific, so make sure to complete ample research before you start digging up your yard.
-Regardless if the pool will be inground, above ground or inflatable, most cities will require you to hold a permit for the installation of the structure.
+Rules surrounding this will be province or even city-specific, so make sure to complete ample research before you start digging up your yard.
+Regardless of whether the pool will be inground, above ground or inflatable, most cities will require you to hold a permit for the installation of the structure.

 Further, some may require the pool or spa to remain fenced off or fully enclosed before any water can be added to it.
 In more instances than not, building any sort of structure on your property will necessitate a permit.
 In this article, we’re touching on common electrical requirements so make sure you delve into the specific necessities of the place you’re living before moving forward.